How To Find A Good Driving Instructor

 What Grade Is The Driving Instructor?

 Until 7th April 2014, driving instructors were graded from 1 to 6, with 6 being the highest grade possible.
 From 2014, the grading system was revised and there are now just two grades - "A" and "B".
 Both A and B graded driving instructors have met the standards required by the Driver and Vehicle Standards Agency (DVSA).
-The process of regrading is likely to take some time.

 The Driver and Vehicle Standards Agency (DVSA) regularly check the standards of tuition given by all driving instructors and assign them a grade which they retain until it's time for their next check.